Sonnet 223

 The winds of time, be they yet cruel or kind,

-And are you still held prisoner by your glass?
+And are you still held prisoner by your glass,

-Enumerating sad each time worn line
+Enumerating sad each furrowed line

-And guillotining swift each pallid tress.
+And guillotining swift each pallid tress?

 I mourn for you, though not for loss thereof,